Yugoslavia in the Eurovision Song Contest 1968: At Eurovision

+The contest was broadcast on Televizija Beograd, Televizija Zagreb, and Televizija Ljubljana.

 Because groups weren't allowed at the ESC, Dubrovački trubaduri had to perform under the name of two of its singers - Luci Capurso & Hamo Hajdarhodžić.
-Dubrovački trubaduri performed 17th (last) on the night of the Contest, following Germany.
+Dubrovački trubaduri performed 17th (last) on the night of the Contest.
 At the close of the voting the song had received 8 points, coming 7th in the field of 17 competing countries.